hellopijo/packet-tracer-labs/ospf-multiarea/README.md

 | PC-C | FA0 | 10.20.3.3/24 | 255.255.255.0 | 20 |

 ## What i done?
-Basically what i done is configuring OSPF for all these routers.
-I used multiarea to reduce the loads that need to be handle by each routers by separate it to 3 area (area 0, area 10, area 20).
-R1 and R4 works as ABR (Area Border Router) which connect one or more areas to the OSPF backbone.
-Every router be assigned router id based on its names as example, `R1 - 1.1.1.1` .
+I implemented multi-area OSPF across the network to reduce router overhead by segmenting it into Area 0, Area 10, and Area 20.
+R1 and R4 act as Area Border Routers (ABRs) to connect these areas back to the backbone.
+For easy identification, each router is assigned a unique Router ID based on its name, such as 1.1.1.1 for R1.

 ## Results